 If you use internal IPs as backend pool members, you must use virtual network peering or a VPN gateway.
 Virtual network peering is supported and beneficial for load-balancing traffic in other virtual networks.

 An application gateway can also communicate with to on-premises servers when they're connected by Azure ExpressRoute or VPN tunnels if traffic is allowed.

 You can create different backend pools for different types of requests.
 For example, create one backend pool for general requests, and then another backend pool for requests to the microservices for your application.

 By default, an application gateway monitors the health of all resources in its backend pool and automatically removes unhealthy ones.
 It then monitors unhealthy instances and adds them back to the healthy backend pool when they become available and respond to health probes.

 In addition to using default health probe monitoring, you can also customize the health probe to suit your application's requirements.
 Custom probes allow more granular control over the health monitoring.
-When using custom probes, you can configure the probe interval, the URL and path to test, and how many failed responses to accept before the backend pool instance is marked as unhealthy.
-We recommend that you configure custom probes to monitor the health of each backend pool.
+When using custom probes, you can configure a custom hostname, URL path, probe interval, and how many failed responses to accept before marking the back-end pool instance as unhealthy, custom status codes and response body match, etc. We recommend that you configure custom probes to monitor the health of each backend pool.